Who we are | Resources Safety & Health Queensland Skip to content

 The passing of the Resources Safety and Health Act 2020 by Queensland’s state parliament on 17 March 2020 established Resources Safety and Health Queensland as a statutory body, with a chief executive officer reporting directly to the responsible Minister.

-Chief Operating Officer, RSHQ, Robert Djukic
+A/Chief Executive Officer, RSHQ, Robert Djukic

 Executive Director, Simtars, Kerri Melkersson